- - Free Crochet Pattern Alert! see below - -

 |Slip Slope Scarf|

-Personally I prefer to wear cowls as hats when I need them.
+Personally I prefer to wear cowls as hat-like hoods when I need them.
 Also, right now I'm loving the new textures and color patterning I can do with crochet slip stitch rib short rows worked flat, rather than in the round as hats usually are.
 That's where I'm at in my crochetin' journey.

 Below is a photo from my free online tutorial.
 It shows the slip stitch short rows in progress.